Thomas E. Keane

 Thomas E. Keane (September 29, 1905 - September 9, 1996) was an American politician.
+He served as a member of the Illinois Senate from the 23rd district from 1935 to 1945, and as an alderman of the Chicago City Council from the 31st ward.

 Early life

-Thomas Keane was born in Chicago, Illinois.
+Thomas Keane was born in Chicago, Illinois to a Luxembourgish family.
 He received his law degree from Loyola University Chicago and practiced law in Chicago.
 He served in the Illinois Senate from 1935 to 1945.

 Chicago City Council

 Mr. Keane served as the alderman of the 31st Ward of the City of Chicago.
 The son of alderman Thomas P. Keane and a member of the Democratic Party, he took his father's seat in the Chicago City Council in 1945, and represented part of the city's Northwest Side.
 Keane was once considered the second-most powerful politician in the city, exceeded only by his close personal ally Mayor Richard J. Daley.
+Keane chaired the Council's Finance Committee for many years.
 Mr. Keane's political career ended in 1974 with a federal conviction on mail-fraud and conspiracy charges related to real estate deals.

 The United States Supreme Court subsequently held unconstitutional the portion of the mail-fraud law under which Mr. Keane was found guilty.

 On October 2, 1996, the former alderman was posthumously honored for his "long distinguished career in the service of his community" by the full city council led by Mayor Richard M. Daley, the son of his late ally.